Dynamic-Book/doc/4-Explanations/200-Dynamic-Knowledge-Models/README.md

   with the dedicated DKM's DSL (e.g. see examples above).

 * A DKM instance inserted in a document can be edited any time, its view is then modified accordingly.
-It is done by invocation of the DKM script editor.
+It is done by the invocation of the DKM script editor.

 * **A DKM view can be annotated!** Here a text editor DKM was